Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ```

 ### Testing of the Counter
-To test the module a testbenchfile *counter_v2_tb.v* is made that counts up and down from 0 to 99 and above to test the counting and the intended boundarys.
+To test the module a testbenchfile *counter_v2_tb.v* is made that counts up and down from 0 to 99 and above to test the counting and the intended boundaries.
 As shown before we use gtkwave for the simulation.

-The screenshot below shows the results of the simulation.
+The screenshot below show the results of the simulation.
 The simulation can be split into 3 time frames.
 In the first
-we have a toggling signal for the up counter while the down counting signal is constant low.
-In the end we have the opposite were the count down signal is toggling while count up is constant ag low.
+we have a signal toggling between HIGH and LOW for the up counter while the down counting signal is constant LOW.
+In the end we have the opposite were the count down signal is toggling while count up is constant at LOW.
 Inbetween we have a short time frame were both are toggling.

 <img width="2307" height="180" alt="grafik" src="https://github.com/user-attachments/assets/1127c933-77d3-40d0-8de6-3c9a3928811c" />